Brexit negotiator says UK unafraid to walk away without deal

 “We are not going to accept level playing field provisions that lock us in to the way the EU do things,” he said.

 Both sides have downplayed the chances of a deal, though some of that rhetoric is muscle-flexing before crucial weeks of talks.
+The EU says a deal has to be struck before November to allow time for parliamentary approval and legal vetting before the transition period expires.

 Barnier said last week he was “worried and disappointed” by the lack of progress and said the U.K. had not “engaged constructively.”

 If there is not a deal, tariffs and other obstacles to trade will be imposed from Jan.
-1. British freight firms warned last week there could be logjams at ports and supplies of key goods in Britain could be “severely disrupted” if there was no trade deal.
+1. British freight firms have warned that if that happens there could be logjams at ports and supplies of key goods in Britain could be “severely disrupted.”

+French Foreign Minister Jean-Yves Le Drian said Sunday that talks were “not going well” and dismissed British attempts to drive a wedge between EU nations on issues such as fishing.
+Le Drian said the 27 nations remained united.

+“We would prefer a deal, but a deal on the basis of our mandate,” he told France Inter radio.
+“There is room for action, but the whole package, including the fishing package, needs to be taken up in order to avoid a ‘no deal.’”

 Follow all AP stories about Brexit and British politics at https://apnews.com/Brexit.